cocart-headless/cocart-get-cart-enhanced/readme.txt

 You will need CoCart v2.1 or above.

-* WordPress v5.5
+* WordPress v5.6
 * WooCommerce v4.3
 * PHP v7.3

 = Recommended Requirements =

-* WordPress v5.6 or higher.
+* WordPress v5.8 or higher.
 * WooCommerce v5.2 or higher.
 * PHP v7.4